Ollama vs LM Studio: Why GUI-Based Local AI Kills Developer Productivity

 • Manual API server management in GUI apps creates massive friction, forcing context switching that breaks your coding flow.

 As detailed in our master guide on Why Your OpenRouter API Habit is a Security Nightmare, transitioning to local AI is essential for protecting enterprise IP.
+But simply moving to local inference isn't enough; how you run those models dictates your daily efficiency.

 Executive Snapshot: The Bottom Line